Stuycs-K/project03-final-09-goihmanb-choia/DEVLOG.md

 ### 2024-01-13 - Game logic and sending wins to server
-Clients know if they've won, and will send that message to the server When the server gets this message, it prints which player wins and attempts to match them up for the next round.
+Clients know if they've won, and will send that message to the server When the server gets this message, it prints which player wins and attempts to match them up for the next round. - 30 mins

 ### 2024-01-14 - Bounds checking for game and telling client if they won or lost
-Clients know if they win or lose or draw, now they can exit or rematch according to that.
+Clients know if they win or lose or draw, now they can exit or rematch according to that. -15 mins Game logic and trying to debug client server tournament second round seg fault - 40 mins

 ## Benjamin Goihman